WebEngineering-Univaq/WE_Lecture_Slides/english/CSS_EN.book.md

 The CSS language has many properties that are often set in a group, such as the three properties that define a border (color, width, style) or the font properties(family, size, weight, ...).

-For this reason, there are also the so-called *shortand* properties, which allow, with their particular syntax, to set in a single operation the values of several properties.
+For this reason, there are also the so-called *shorthand* properties, which allow, with their particular syntax, to set in a single operation the values of several properties.

 In a shorthand property the values of each "component" property are simply separated by a space.